Meet this Indian Accountant who moved to Ireland on a study visa and how he later found a job in an MNC

 The Irish accent can be very difficult to understand but over time you get used to it.
 Apart from this, you won’t face many challenges provided you choose the right friends and have the right attitude.

 You have to be flexible and understanding of different cultures.

 As a student, you are allowed to work in Ireland on a part-time basis for 20 hours a week.
 If you work all the weeks, you can easily take care of your living expenses.

 I found work the next month I came to Ireland and made sure I was working and studying.
-This helped me gaining local work experiences as well as earning some money.
+This helped me gain local work experience as well as earn some money.

 Working while studying let me earn money for my daily living expenses.
 So actually, I did not use the loan money for the living expenses.
 I used the loan money only for tuition fees and return the excess money.

 I have paid off almost half of my loan since I was working right from the start (and I still enjoyed, travelled, and ate well).